EfficiencySimplicity/Patternista/README.md

 # Patternista

-Pattern recognition machine learning suite
+Patternista is a machine learning system that uses pattern regognition instead of gradient descent to create human-understandable, interpretable models.